 When it comes to building engines, those equipped with hydraulic roller lifters offer major advantages to budget-conscious car crafters.
-Starting in 1987 with passenger-car small-blocks, including the Corvette and Camaro, Chevrolet began gearing engines with hydraulic roller cams and lifters.
+Starting in 1987 with passenger-car small-blocks, including the Corvette and Camaro, Chevrolet began gearing engines with hydraulic roller lifters and cams.
 Ford was actually a year ahead of Chevrolet, first equipping the 5.0L Mustangs with hydraulic roller cams in 1986.
 We don’t need to go into all the advantages of roller lifters here, as we’re more concerned with adapting them to a performance engine.
 The big plus with roller lifters is, unlike their flat-faced predecessors, they can be reused on both new and used roller cams with little fear of failure.
 But while it may seem as though you can use hydraulic roller lifters repeatedly with impunity, we’ve discovered that’s not entirely true.
-Most discussions regarding scouting used roller lifters concentrate on the roller bearings, which is important, but the lifter’s internal check valve is an area that is also susceptible to failure.
+Most discussions regarding scouting used roller lifters concentrate on the roller bearings and hydraulic lifter noise, which is important, but the lifter’s internal check valve is an area that is also susceptible to failure.

 |Summit replacement hyd. roller SBC||HT-214||Summit Racing||$7.50 ea. ($120.00 / 16)|